lapd-golang/tenancykit/api/tenantapi/readme.md

 ## Create { POST /Tenant/ }
 ### Method: `func (api *HTTPAPI) Create(ctx *httputil.Context) error`

-Create receives the provided record of the NewTenant type which is delieved the JSON content to the HTTP API.
+Create receives the provided record of the CreateTenant type which is delieved the JSON content to the HTTP API.
 This will in turn return a respective status code.

 - Expected Content Type: